rudionrails/quarry.nvim/README.md

             -- the default server config assumes that you use lspconfig.
 If this is not the case, -- you can omit this and override with your own implementaiotn (see below examples).
-            -- quarry.nvim will gracefully hanle if lspconfig is not available.
+            -- quarry.nvim will gracefully handle if lspconfig is not available.
             "neovim/nvim-lspconfig"
         },
     }